 Modification to the reservation and refunds

-There is no mention of cancellation, modification of the reservations and refunds on the official website of the museum.
+You can’t cancel or transfer your tickets bought on the official website, though you can modify your reservation.
 Opt to book your tickets via a third party reseller site just in case.
 You can get your ticket here.

 Is Madame Tussauds London crowded?